safoorsafdar/safoorsafdarcom/content/posts/source-code-continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

     - git push ${GIT_REPO_HTTP_PATH} ${GIT_REPO_BRANCH}
 ```

-:point_up_2:It will commit the changes with a custom commit message and push it to the Gitlab repo.
+👆 It will commit the changes with a custom commit message and push it to the Gitlab repo.
 This step is only dependent on the `merge-svn-to-git` stage.

 > :memo: Communication on Gitlab runner should be open to access SVN Team Server and Gitlab.